Pax Americana, deficit spending, and the debasement of the US$

 Thus the myth that Reagan far outperformed Carter in his management of the economy.
 In fact Carter created 10 million new jobs in his term – twice what Reagan created in the following four years..
 But Reagan also massively increased deficit spending on armaments and tax reductions for the wealthy, which meant that eventually many people felt better off.

 As the world’s reserve currency, there is effectively no limit on how much the USA can borrow – absent Congressional restraint.
 The danger is that the currency becomes so devalued and debased that fewer and fewer people want to be exposed to US debt or conduct their business in Dollars.
-Hence Trump’s avowed hatred of the Euro and Chinese attempts at creating a viable alternatives.
+Hence Trump’s avowed hatred of the Euro and Chinese attempts at creating viable alternatives.

 So the debt doesn’t matter until it does.
 In Ernest Hemingway’s novel, The Sun Also Rises, Mike Campbell is asked how he went bankrupt.
 He offers the sobering and famous line, “Two ways.
 Gradually, then suddenly.”
-The Roman Empire survived Julius Caesar by almost 400 years in the West, and another 1,000 years in the East, but it never returned to its Republican roots and was sustained only by increasingly bloody wars.
+The Roman Empire survived Julius Caesar by almost 400 years in the West, and another 1,000 years in the East, but it never returned to its republican roots and was sustained only by increasingly bloody wars.
 It was to be another 1,500 years before Europe had a common currency again.

 Some things, once broken, can never be restored, or else can take a very long time to repair.